prettydiff/share-file-systems/documentation/invitation.md

 1. *Request*, Local Browser Interface
    1. `invite.start`, `lib/browser/invite.ts`: Invitation is initiated by the local user, which creates a form in the web browser.
-   2. `invite.request`, `lib/browser/invite.ts`: Submitting the invitation form executes the request function, which builds the necessary data package with an *action* property value **invite**.
+   2. `invite.request`, `lib/browser/invite.ts`: Submitting the invitation form executes the request function, which builds the necessary data package with an *action* property value **invite-start**.
    3. `network.inviteRequest`, `lib/browser/network.ts`: A network call is executed to the local terminal application.
 2. *Request*, Local Terminal Service
    1. `terminal_server_methodPOST_end_invite`, `lib/terminal/server/methodPOST.ts`: All application instructions out of the browser go to service methodPOST utility to route to the invitation utility.